Wellington Afterwork Rogaine Planning Guide

 - Control Numbers and Numbering

 No fixed number, but if your questions cant fit on ONE SIDE of an A4 its a nuisance for competitors.
 There are usually between 25-50.
 The convention is that the score is based on the 1st digit of the control number.

 Use definite features on the map, no hiding, findable IN THE DARK.
 A particular no-no is an off-track ribbon code in slow low-visibility bush.
 The skill is in planning a route and navigating BETWEEN points, not wondering which tree out of hundreds.
 Balance scores possible in each sector.
 Avoid obvious circuit eg big scores all round the perimeter.
 Aim for the winner to get most but not all.

 - Questions and Answers

 Q&A reduces the workload but its harder to set them than it looks.
 Question must positively identify the feature, then have an unambiguous answer.
 Separate the two parts of the question: House at #22: colour of letterbox.
 If in doubt use orange ribbon with code letter, but it must be related to a mapped feature.
 Best if its always the same orange - same as orienteering flag.

 - Wrongly placed controls.
 Be careful, its easy to put the circle one block out, or a similar track corner, similar hilltop etc.

 - Imprecise location especially off-track.
-The map is often not sufficiently precise to postively identify the spot.
+The map is often not sufficiently precise to postively identify the spot - find another location.

 - Non-unique feature is unfair.
 After choosing the spot, look around for other similar features.
 If there are, its a bad control.